 or account name in the formatorganization-account_name

-- ChartMogul uses an S3 bucket (that you’ll set up) as a staging area to send data to Snowflake.
+- ChartMogul uses an S3 or GCS bucket (depending on your chosen provider, that you’ll set up) as a staging area to send data to Snowflake.
 ChartMogul first uploads data using the parquet data storage format to the bucket, then moves the data into Snowflake tables.
 ChartMogul refreshes (overwrites) the data in these tables as part of its daily sync.

-- If you have already configured Amazon S3 as a destination, we recommend creating a new S3 bucket for your Snowflake destination.
+- If you have already configured Amazon S3 or Google Cloud Storage as a destination, we recommend creating a new S3 bucket for your Snowflake destination.

 Step 1 — Create a Snowflake database and warehouse